 Note that this article features links to products on Amazon that will help you connect your external microphone to your smartphone.
 Buying any product through the following links will give me a commission (and help support this blog) at no extra cost to you!

 • Why Do Cell Phone/Telephone Microphones Sound So Bad?

 • Top 4 Best External Microphones For Android Smartphones

 • Top 4 Best External (Lightning) Microphones For iPhone

 • How Do Microphones Work?
 (The Ultimate Illustrated Guide)

 So we've decided that the internal smartphone microphone just won't cut it, and we'll require an external mic for our phone's audio recording.
 Let's get into the details of connecting.

 For more information on internal smartphone microphones, check out my article What Kind Of Microphones Are Used In Cell Phones?

-First, it’s important to note that smartphones, like computers, are digital devices and work with digital audio.
-Microphones, whether internal or external, produce analog signals that require analog-to-digital conversion in order to properly connect and send information to a smartphone.
+First, it's important to note that smartphones, like computers, are digital devices and work with digital audio.
+Whether internal or external, microphones produce analog signals that require analog-to-digital conversion to properly connect and send information to a smartphone.

 These analog-to-digital converters (ADCs), as we'll discuss later, are found within the smartphone (just inside the TRRS headphone jack or within the Bluetooth chip) or, alternatively, in adapters that allow us to digitally connect our mics directly to the phone (often via the charging port).